Musk to step down as Twitter CEO once he finds 'someone foolish' enough as successor | Technology

 Billionaire Elon Musk said on Tuesday he will step down as chief executive of Twitter Inc once he finds a replacement, but will still run some key divisions of the social media platform.

-Musk projected that Twitter's cash flow will break even in 2023, a Bloomberg reporter tweeted on Wednesday, citing comments made in a Twitter Spaces session.
-Musk attributed the projection to cost-cutting measures he has undertaken at the social media platform recently, Bloomberg tweeted.
+In a Twitter Spaces audio chat on Wednesday, Musk said Twitter was on track to be "roughly cash flow break-even" next year.
+Musk attributed the projection to cost-cutting measures he has undertaken at the social media platform recently.

 Wall Street calls for Musk to step down had been growing for weeks and recently even Tesla bulls have questioned his focus on the social media platform and how it might distract him from running the EV maker.
 Musk has himself said he had too much on his plate, and that he would look for a Twitter CEO.
 He said on Sunday, though, that there was no successor and that "no one wants the job who can actually keep Twitter alive."